 The Holy Trinity or Cajun Trinity

 Cajun cooking has always been inspired by classical French cooking and it comes as no surprise that the holy trinity food of Cajun cooking is our first variation of the classic.
 It is held in such high esteem and is used as a flavor base in Cajun cooking for good reason.
-The Cajun Trinity is Onion, Celery, Bell Peppers.
+The Cajun Trinity is Onion, Celery, Green Bell Peppers.
 Creole and Cajun cooking recipes use this as their flavor base.
 Use the 2:1:1 ratio when using this variation.

 In Classical French cooking, a Matignon mirepoix is one that calls for the addition of ham or bacon.
 This is typically used in soups.
 It is quite popular in French Canadian cooking, particularly Navy bean soup.
 The Onion, Carrot, Celery, Ham/Bacon ratio would be 2:1:1:1.